brndnmtthws/dryoc/README.md

 The purpose of this project is to provide a pure-Rust, mostly drop-in replacement for libsodium.
-This library has nearly the same ergonomics as libsodium (referred to in dryoc as the _classic_ API), so that people familiar with libsodium can use this library nearly interchangeably.
+This library has nearly the same ergonomics as libsodium (referred to in dryoc as the _Classic_ API), so that people familiar with libsodium can use this library nearly interchangeably.
 While the API is not 100% identical to libsodium, most functions have the same or very similar signatures.

-In addition to the classic API, there's a Rustaceous API which aims to bring an idiomatic Rust implementation of libsodium's core features: public and secret key authenticated cryptography.
+In addition to the Classic API, there's a Rustaceous API which aims to bring an idiomatic Rust implementation of libsodium's core features: public and secret key authenticated cryptography.